siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 * **protocol**, python `str`, *Mandatory*
   The protocol name, selected among the available ones, as explained in the previous section.

-* **path_generator**, python `str`. *Optional*
+* **bands_path_generator**, python `str`. *Optional*
   The presence of this parameter triggers the calculation of bands.
   Two are the available value to pass as `path_generator`: "seekpath" or "legacy".
   They set the way the path in k-space is produced.
 This path is used to display the bands.
 While "seekpath" modify the structure running the calculation on an equivalent "conventional" cell, "legacy" doesn't and preserves the input structure.
-However the "legacy" method is known to be wrong for some particular structure.
+However the "legacy" method is known to have bugs for certain structure cells.

 * **relaxation_type**, python `str`. *Optional*
   The presence of this parameter triggers the possibility to relax the structure.